MCMC-Dev/Mod-Name-Data/README.md

-# Mod-Name-Data
+# Mod Name Data
-You can make pull requests to add more variations to the funny mod name generator
+You can make pull requests to add more variations to [the funny mod name generator](https://modname.mcmc.dev/)